ArshdeepKaur04/Mental-Health-Predictor/README.md

 Enter text describing your symptoms, and the model will predict the condition, generate an explanation, and suggest coping mechanisms.

-🏆 Results & Findings
+🏆 Results & Findings:

 The model has been fine-tuned using labeled mental health datasets, and results show high accuracy in detecting conditions.
 The fine-tuned Mistral model effectively generates contextual explanations and relevant coping strategies.

-🛠 Future Improvements
+🛠 Future Improvements:

 - Enhance dataset with more diverse and real-world inputs.
 - Optimize response personalization using retrieval-augmented generation (RAG).
 - Expand UI to include interactive visualization of mental health trends.